Back to Rental Tenant FAQ

 I want to renew my lease on my rental property.
 Can this be done?

-In many cases, your lease will automatically renew unless you give a certain amount of written notice.
-Your lease will detail the exact duration that it will be renewed.
+In many cases your lease will automatically renew, unless you give a certain amount of written notice.
+Your lease will detail the exact duration that it will renew for.
 Most often the lease will renew for a full term, or for one year.

 I don't want to renew my lease.
 What do I need to do?